awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-microsoft-ad.md

 **Note**
 You cannot use a web browser to connect to Amazon Linux WorkSpaces\.

-   If you aren't prompted and you haven't installed a client application already, open [http://clients\.amazonworkspaces\.com/](http://clients.amazonworkspaces.com/) and follow the directions\.
+   If you aren't prompted and you haven't installed a client application already, open [https://clients\.amazonworkspaces\.com/](https://clients.amazonworkspaces.com/) and follow the directions\.

 1. Start the client, enter the registration code from the invitation email, and choose **Register**\.

-1. When prompted to sign in, type the user name and password for the user, and then choose **Sign In**\.
+1. When prompted to sign in, enter the user name and password for the user, and then choose **Sign In**\.

 1. \(Optional\) When prompted to save your credentials, choose **Yes**\.